Love, Death & Robots: Development

-Following a long decade to bring the animated anthology, Netflix took interest on the idea and decided to greenlit the series: "Well, David Fincher and I had tried to get a Heavy Metal film made for years and years.
+Netflix took interest in the idea and decided to greenlight the series: "Well, David Fincher and I had tried to get a Heavy Metal film made for years and years.
 I mean, hundreds of meetings.
-The original movie came out in 1982 and it was very inspirational to a lot of animators who wanted to do adult animation.
+The original movie came out in [1981] and it was very inspirational to a lot of animators who wanted to do adult animation.
 So when I met David, we wanted to do something together and we said, 'What about doing a new Heavy Metal film?' because he was an animation fan, but the world just was not ready for it at the time.
 But in the ten years that we did meetings and tried to get the project going, the world came around to see adult animation as viable, and Netflix was the one that was willing to take a chance.
 And so here we are."
 The studio gave Fincher and Miller a total freedom to allow them to "breathe life into their vision".
-The series would be taking the name of Love, Death & Robots instead, and it would consist of 18 episodes ranging from 5 to 15 minutes including a wide range of animation styles, from traditional 2D animation to photo-real 3D CGI.
-While working in Netflix for the series House of Cards and Mindhunter, Fincher discussed with to break free of the half-hour and hour-long format for the animated series: "We have to get rid of the 22-minute [length of a half-hour show with commercials] and 48-minute [length of an hour-long show with commercials] because there's this Pavlovian response to this segmentation that to me seems anathema to storytelling.
+The series would be taking the name Love, Death & Robots instead and would consist of 18 episodes ranging from 5 to 15 minutes including a wide range of animation styles from traditional 2D animation to photo-real 3D CGI.
+While working in Netflix for the series House of Cards and Mindhunter, Fincher discussed his wish to break free of the half-hour and hour-long formats for the animated series: "We have to get rid of the 22-minute [length of a half-hour show with commercials] and 48-minute [length of an hour-long show with commercials] because there's this Pavlovian response to this segmentation that to me seems anathema to storytelling.
 You want the story to be as long as it needs to be to be at maximum impact or entertainment value proposition."

-According to Miller, after the release of Deadpool, Fincher called Miller saying "OK, so we're going to use your newfound popularity to get our anthology movie made," only to eventually decide, "Fuck the movie stuff, let's just take it to Netflix, because they'll let us do whatever we want."
+According to Miller, after the release of Deadpool, Fincher called him saying "OK, so we're going to use your newfound popularity to get our anthology movie made," only to eventually decide, "...let's just take it to Netflix, because they'll let us do whatever we want."

 On August 12, 2022, Netflix renewed the series for a fourth season.